MedMaxLab/selfEEG/README.md

 ## installation
-SelfEEG may be installed both via pip:
+SelfEEG may be installed via pip:
 ```
 pip install selfeeg
 ```